gameliAmedon/bilos/README.md

 # bilos

-Provides useful functions for helping data users to make reading, cleaning and modelling during their data analyse workflow.
+Provides useful functions for helping data users to make reading, cleaning and modelling during their data analysis workflow.